Editor’s Note: Steve Chapman is on vacation. The following column was originally published in February 2005.

-But in October 2005, the 36-year-old Brown walked out of the Louisiana State Prison in Angola, having been exonerated by DNA evidence.
-Months later, prosecutors informed his lawyers that they were dropping the charges.
+But in October 2004, the 36-year-old Brown walked out of the Louisiana State Prison in Angola, having been exonerated by DNA evidence.
+Prosecutors dropped the charges.
 After being locked up for 19 years, more than half his life, an innocent man was free.

 Like many people in his ill-starred position, Brown was snared by a mistaken identification.
 The victim picked him out of a police lineup, and her testimony provided the bulk of the evidence against him.

 His case illustrates the dangers of relying on what used to be seen as the best kind of evidence — a person who was present at the scene of the crime who can attest, “I saw him do it.”
 Time and again, thanks to DNA evidence, we’ve seen that a victim can be absolutely sure in identifying her attacker — and be absolutely wrong.
 Amy Klobuchar, prosecutor for Hennepin County, Minn., which includes Minneapolis, says faulty identifications are “the single most common error” generating bad convictions.

 What is most disturbing is that the mistakes we know about represent only a tiny share of the total.
 Most of the exonerations involve rapes — where DNA can definitively establish the perpetrator.
 But police rarely find bodily fluids in robberies, muggings, burglaries and other far more common crimes.
 So if someone tabs an innocent person, the innocent person probably won’t ever be cleared.